csaez/rigicon/README.md

 RigIcon
 =======
-A simple icon library for Softimage, a convenient tool to store and manage curves to use as animation controls in your rigs.
+A simple icon library for Softimage, a convenient tool to create, edit and manage curves/animation-controls for your rigs.

 Dependencies
 ------------